harrisonp1223/harrisonp1223/README.md

 Our task was to forecast Q1 2020 average user engagement and a range for Q2 2020 average user engagement.

-Unfortunately I cannot disclose the exact code I used on the project considering that it used confidential Snapchat data.
+Unfortunately, I cannot disclose the exact code I used on the project considering that it used confidential Snapchat data.

 To overview our process, we cleaned the provided data then created a training set.
 We used the fbprophet package in Python to create our forecasting model.
 In our model we treated the two weeks of lockdown affected data as a holiday, and then added seasonality effects for pre-Covid and post-Covid as well.
 We used this method for both predictions.

 We introduced some external data to aid in our exploratory analysis and identify potential trends in our forecasting model.
-We found relevant data on Netflix monthly user engagment in Denmark and commented on the apparent increases in user engagment post_Covid.
+We found relevant data on Netflix monthly user engagement in Denmark and commented on the apparent increases in user engagment post_Covid.
 To further aid our exploratory analysis, we evaluated daily power consumption data in Norway to consider a measure for daily electronic use - possibly correlated with mobile Snapchat usage.